henrikstengaard/classicwb-p96-package/README.md

 Download latest release from https://github.com/henrikstengaard/classicwb-p96-package/releases and copy it to HstWB Installer "packages" directory, which typically is "c:\Program Files (x86)\HstWB Installer\Packages".

-Installation through HstWB Installer will present dialogs to customize ClassicWB installation.
+Installation through HstWB Installer will install and configure ClassicWB P96 package using defined assigns.
+During installation dialogs are presented to customize ClassicWB installation.

+## Assigns

+Installation of ClassicWB P96 package requires and uses following assign and default value:

+- SYSTEMDIR: = DH0:

+ClassicWB P96 files will be installed and configured in SYSTEMDIR: assign, which must be set to harddrive containing Workbench.

 ## Modifications